 Give them a quiet area

-Moreover, if your pets are nervous or flight risks, it may be best to set them up a room just for them.
+Moreover, if your pets are nervous or a flight risks, it may be best to set them up in a room just for them.
 Let guests know that room is off limits.
 Then put tons of toys and treats, along with their bed and turn on a radio or the TV on low volume to drown out the noise and help them relax.

 Make sure they are wearing updated tags